miniwangdali/SimpleGamepadNavigation/packages/simple-gamepad-navigation/README.md

     ```sh
     npm install
     ```
-3. Develop inside the package.
+3. Run dev at root.
 This will install a dev userscript in Tampermonkey:
     ```sh
-    cd packages/simple-gamepad-navigation
     npm run dev
     ```
 4. Build: